storm-enroute/coroutines/README.md

 is a library-level extension for the Scala programming language that introduces first-class polymorphic coroutines.

-Check out the [website](http://storm-enroute.com/coroutines) for more info!
+Check out the [Scala Coroutines website](http://storm-enroute.com/coroutines) for more info!

 CI service         | Status | Description
 -------------------|--------|------------